kitttn/temptest/Big-Development-Board-(BDB)-Version-1-Rev-B-Orientation-and-Setup.md

 ![BDB1 AP USB Connection](images/BDB1B-AP-USB.png)
 * Attach one end of a Debug FPC cable (the end labeled **BDB**) to the BDB1B connector labeled CON17 (APB1 SPI/JTAG/TRACE) and the other end (labeled Debug Board) to the mating connector on one of the Debug Adapter Boards:
 ![BDB1B APBridge 1 JTAG and Reset](images/BDB1B-APBridge-1-JTAG-And-Reset.png)
 Please double-check that you're connecting to CON17, not to CON15, which is in the same neighborhood.
-Please also take a moment to verify that SW8 (APB1 RESET) on the BDB1B is in the position shown, so that APBridge 1 will be operational later on.
+Please also verify that SW8 (APB1 RESET) on the BDB1B is in the position shown, so that APBridge 1 will be operational later on.
 * Attach one end of a Debug FPC cable (the end labeled **BDB**) to the BDB1B connector labeled CON19 (APB2 SPI/JTAG/TRACE) and the other end (labeled Debug Board) to the mating connector on the other Debug Adapter Board:
 ![BDB1B APBridge 2 JTAG and Reset](images/BDB1B-APBridge-2-JTAG-And-Reset.png)
-Please take a moment to verify that SW9 (APB2 RESET) on the BDB1B is in the position shown, so that APBridge 2 will be operational later on.
+Please verify that SW9 (APB2 RESET) on the BDB1B is in the position shown, so that APBridge 2 will be operational later on.
 * Attach the micro USB end of a USB cable to the connector labeled CON6 (UART) on each Debug Adapter Board.
 These cables will provide access to the consoles for APBridge 1 and APBridge 2:
 ![Debug Adapter Board Rev B](images/Debug-Adapter-Board-Rev-B-Connections.png)
 * Connect a JTAG debugger to the 20-pin connector labeled CON3 (Bridge) on the each Debug Adapter Board. **Note**: Please visually verify that you are plugging into CON3, not CON2.
 CON3 is shown in the image above, with a ribbon cable attached, and the CON3 label is also printed on the Debug Adapter Board itself.